woosting/turris-notes/howtos/lxc/container-creation.md

     tar --numeric-owner -czvf /src/lxc/BACKUPS/<yyyymmdd>t<hhmm>-<containername>.tar.gz -C /srv/lxc/ <containername>
     ```

-    > SITUATIONAL: In case you do not have a backup target directory yet:
+    > SITUATIONAL: In case you don't have a backup target directory yet:
+    >
+    >  1. Create a directory to aggrecontainer-snapshot aggregation directory (if it does not exist yet):
     >
     >     ```shell
     >     mkdir /srv/lxc/BACKUPS